clipped from www.csmonitor.com

 Testing Ireland's new blasphemy law

-“One of the world’s most beautiful and best-loved countries, Ireland has recently become one of the most respected as well: dynamic, go-ahead, modern, civilised – a green and pleasant silicon valley.
+a message of support was read out from Richard Dawkins “One of the world’s most beautiful and best-loved countries, Ireland has recently become one of the most respected as well: dynamic, go-ahead, modern, civilised – a green and pleasant silicon valley.
 This preposterous blasphemy law puts all that respect at risk.
 It is a wretched, backward, uncivilised regression to the middle ages.
 Who was the bright spark who thought to besmirch the revered name of Ireland by proposing anything so stupid?”
+Update: In the meantime, Irish Independent columnist Ian O'Doherty does a nice job testing the new law with a blasphemous statement of his own - Catholics, Jews, Muslims and Scientologists all included. |

 So, here we go -- Catholicism is a cannibal cult which eats its leader, Jews who believe that God wants them to settle in the Holy Land are deranged lunatics, Muslims who wants to install Islamic law are nothing but fascist terrorists and Scientologists are nothing but a bunch of brainwashed weirdos who have been suckered by the malicious rantings of a failed science-fiction writer.